-On May 17, in Washington, DC, the Housing and Insurance Subcommittee of the House of Representatives Ways and Means Committee held a hearing about H.R.
-1661, the “Affordable Housing Credit Improvement Act of 2017.”
+On May 17, in Washington, DC, the Housing and Insurance Subcommittee of the House of Representatives Ways and Means Committee held a hearing about homlessness.
 Columbus was well represented at the hearing by Ann Bischoff, CEO of Star House.
 At the invitation of Congressman Steve Stivers, Huckleberry House executive director Becky Westerfelt submitted a letter of testimony to the hearing.
 The text of Becky’s letter follows.
-It focuses on one part of the bill that would positively affect Huck House youth: student occupancy rules.
+It focuses on one part of H.R.
+1661, the “Affordable Housing Credit Improvement Act of 2017” that would positively affect Huck House youth: student occupancy rules.
 Should the bill become law, youth will no longer have to choose between thriving or merely getting by.
 Read more

 Ashley and her husband both have disabilities, so they knew planning for parenthood would take extra consideration.
 They have learned some valuable lessons and tips in their preparation for parenthood.
 They now have two amazing kids and maintain a website to help other disabled parents.